lauralwd/azolla_phd_thesis/source/13_chapter_3_hidden-treasures.md

 \hypertarget{fig:fig3_data-overview}{%
 \centering
 \includegraphics{source/figures/fig3_data-in-overview.pdf}
+\caption{
-\caption{DNA sequencing of the \emph{Azolla} genus.
-The \emph{Azolla}
-genus phylogeny adapted from Metzgar et al. (2007) (A).
+  DNA sequencing of the \emph{Azolla} genus.
+The \emph{Azolla} genus phylogeny adapted from Metzgar et al. (2007) (A).
 Sequencing data considered here for species in the \emph{Azolla} genus (B).
   Sequencing data was retrieved from two main studies: the \emph{Azolla} genome project from Li et al. (2018) with accession nr.
 PRJNA430527 and from Chapter \ref{foul play} (Dijkhuizen et al. 2018) with accession nr.
 PRJEB19522 abbreviated as α and β respectively in the final column of panel 1B.
   Sampling details are available in the latter paper.
-The original sampling location for \emph{Azolla} specimens sequenced and considered here (C).}\label{fig:fig3_data-overview}
+  The original sampling location for \emph{Azolla} specimens sequenced and considered here (C).}
+\label{fig:fig3_data-overview}
 }
 \end{figure}
 \end{sidewaysfigure}